VIC.GOV.AU | Policy and Advisory Library

 To support the conduct of school council meetings, principals and school council members can access 2 interactive online training modules called ‘Running Effective Meetings’ and ‘Reaching Agreement and Resolving Conflict’.

-Please note that the online ‘Running Effective Meetings’ and ‘Reaching Agreement and Resolving Conflict’ modules should be viewed in conjunction with the information presented in this policy and Improving School Governance Modules.
+It is recommended that the online ‘Running Effective Meetings’ and ‘Reaching Agreement and Resolving Conflict’ modules are viewed in conjunction with the information presented in this policy and the Improving School Governance (ISG) reference guides.

 Resources